Eatrenalin: Experience

 Lounge – guests are greeted with hors d'oeuvres and an aperitif.

 Waterfall – in front of a virtual waterfall, guests are introduced to the concept and an AI character, Lena, who will design the perfect menu for everyone.

 Discovery – guests are batched into two groups (left and right) and seated in the floating chairs.
 They are served a palate cleanser.

 Ocean – a seafood course served beside a beach scene where the sun is slowly setting.
 The chairs gently move around the room.

 Taste – in a room with a backdrop of hundreds of spice bottles, guests are introduced to four of the basic tastes: sweet, sour, bitter and salty, enhanced with visuals, movement, sound and scents.

 Umami – guests move to a Japanese themed room overlooking rice fields where they experience the flavour of umami.
-This is the last room where guests are permitted to leave their chairs to visit the bathroom, and to take photographs or video.
+This is the last room where guests are permitted to take photographs or video.